 - If the account is fully expended, no F&A assessment will be made, regardless of the balance of the budgeted F&A line.
 The account will be closed.

-- If a fixed price project with an F&A waiver/cost rate reduction has unspent residual funds at the completion of the project, the F&A line item budget will be recalculated and F&A applied based on the full rate applicable for the activity type.
-Remaining funds in a fixed price project with a F&A waiver demonstrate the cost reduction was not necessary for the project objectives, therefore, the full F&A will be assessed.
+- If the account has an internal F&A waiver/cost rate reduction and an available balance: The F&A line item budget will be recalculated based on the actual award amount and activity type.
 Any remaining residual funds after the full F&A rate is assessed will then be transferred.
 Cross reference: Fixed Price Complete projects with F&A reductions policy.